A surrogate model for studying random field energy release rates in 2D brittle fractures: Results and simulations

-To calibrate our algorithms, let us consider a square plate with a straight edge crack (standard for calibrating algorithms, \cite{HIRSHIKESH_2019}).
-We use two kinds of test problems: first, the pure mode-I fracture, the plate is subjected to displacement at the top in the y-direction to simulate a brittle fracture, the geometry and boundary conditions are in Figure \ref{figcf}-a).
+To calibrate our algorithms, we consider a square plate with a straight edge crack (standard for calibrating algorithms, \cite{HIRSHIKESH_2019}).
+We use two types of test problems: first, the pure mode I fracture, the plate is subjected to a displacement in the y-direction at the top to simulate a brittle fracture, the geometry and boundary conditions are given in Figure \ref{figcf}(a).
 The expected fracture propagation is a crack in the direction of the initial fracture.
-The second test, the shear mode-II fracture, considers the same plate loaded in shear mode, see Figure \ref{figcf}-b) to observe boundary conditions, in this case, the expected propagation of the initial crack is a curve in the bottom-right side of the specimen.
+The second test, shear mode II fracture, considers the same plate loaded in shear mode, see figure \ref{figcf}(b) to observe the boundary conditions, in this case the expected initial crack propagation is a curve in the lower right hand side of the specimen.

-Simulations with the hybrid phase-field model was obtained with the set of parameters presented in Table \ref{t_mpt}.
-For the mode-I fracture, we use 131,072 triangular elements that correspond to $\ell = 0.011$, and we apply a displacement increments of $\Delta u = 1\times 10^{-5}$ mm up to $u = 5\times 10^{-3}$, and $\Delta u = 1\times 10^{-6}$ up to $u= 6\times 10^{-3}$.
-The numerical propagation of the initial crack is similar to the expected propagation, see Figure \ref{frac1}.The displacement-force plot is presented in Figure \ref{frac_comp_}, we observe the similar behaviour of the simulated profile and the reported profile in \cite{AMBATI_2015}.
+Simulations using the hybrid phase-field model were performed using the parameter set shown in table \ref{t_mpt}.
+For the mode I fracture we use 131,072 triangular elements, $\ell = 0.011$, and we applied displacement increments of $\Delta u = 1\times 10^{-5}$ mm up to $u = 5\times 10^{-3}$, and $\Delta u = 1\times 10^{-6}$ up to $u= 6\times 10^{-3}$.
+The numerical propagation of the initial crack is similar to the expected propagation, see Figure \ref{frac1}.
+The displacement-force plot is shown in Figure \ref{frac_comp_}, we observe the similar behaviour of the simulated profile and the profile reported in \cite{AMBATI_2015}.